Aswan Old Dam Egypt tours, booking, prices, reviews

-Aswan Old Dam or Aswan Low Dam is a gravity masonry buttress dam on the Nile River in Aswan, Egypt.
+Aswan Old Dam is a gravity masonry buttress dam on the Nile River in Aswan, Egypt.
 In fact, Aswan Old Dam built at the former first cataract of the Nile.
 The Dam located about 1000 km up-river and 690 km south-southeast of Cairo.
 It constructed between 1899 and 1902.
 In fact, it intended to reduce flooding and to support population growth in the lower Nile.
 The dam provided inadequate flood protection and raised twice, between 1907–1912 and 1929–1933.
 The alterations did not suffice and it nearly over-topped in 1946.
 As a result, it led to the construction of the Aswan High Dam 6 kilometers (4 mi) upstream.

 Further details about Aswan Old Dam: